TCT® 2025 is CME-accredited.

 All of the relevant financial relationships listed have been mitigated.

-The Cardiovascular Research Foundation® designates this live activity for a maximum of TBD AMA PRA Category 1 Credits™.
+The Cardiovascular Research Foundation® is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+The Cardiovascular Research Foundation® designates this live activity for a maximum of 29.25 AMA PRA Category 1 Credits™ (includes 7.25 AMA PRA Category 1 Credits for Nurse and Technologist Symposium and 2.0 AMA PRA Category 1 credits for CME Satellite supported by NovoNordisk and Edwards Lifesciences).
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

-Participants will earn MOC points equivalent to the number of CME credits claimed for the activity.
-Successful completion of this CME activity enables the participant to earn up to TBD MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
-It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting American Board of Internal Medicine (ABIM) MOC points.
+Successful completion of this CME activity enables the participant to earn up to 29.25 MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.

 Successful completion of this CME activity, which includes participation in the evaluation component, enables the learner to earn credit toward the CME requirements of the American Board of Thoracic Surgery’s Maintenance of Certification program.
-It is the CME activity provider's responsibility to submit learner completion information to ACCME for the purpose of granting ABTS credit.

 Successful completion of this CME activity, which includes participation in the evaluation component, enables the learner to earn credit toward the CME requirement(s) of the American Board of Surgery’s Continuous Certification program.
-It is the CME activity provider's responsibility to submit learner completion information to ACCME for the purpose of granting ABS credit.
+It is the CME activity provider’s responsibility to submit learner completion information to ACCME for the purpose of granting ABIM/ABTS/ABS credit.

 As a CME provider accredited by the Accreditation Council for Continuing Medical Education (ACCME), CRF® is committed to ensuring balance, independence, objectivity, and scientific rigor in all its sponsored programs.
 Commercial support from industry does not influence educational content, faculty selection, and/or faculty presentations, and therefore, does not compromise the scientific integrity of the educational activity.